Ainsley Harriott: Writing

 Harriott is a best-selling author, publishing twelve books as well as numerous others in conjunction with his television shows.
 Including foreign-language translations, he has sold over 2 million books worldwide.

 Other work

 Harriott was the President of the Television and Radio Industries Club (TRIC) 2004–05 and presented their awards ceremony that year.
 He markets his own range of food, including couscous, risotto, soups and cereal bars.

 Harriott played the role of the Narrator in The Rocky Horror Show at the New Theatre, Cardiff in March 2010, at the Churchill Theatre, Bromley in October 2010, and again at the Richmond Theatre in November 2010.

 He made a guest appearance in the BBC radio comedy series Giles Wemmbley Hogg Goes Off as himself in 2006.

-On 23 May 2022 Harriot saved his elder sister Jacqueline from drowning, after she fell head-first into a narrow water feature in the BBC Studios exhibition garden, at the Chelsea Flower Show.
-She was dragged to safety by a group of people including DIY SOS presenter Nick Knowles.
+In 2022 Harriot, along with others including the DIY SOS presenter Nick Knowles, helped to save his sister Jacqueline from drowning after she fell into a water feature at the Chelsea Flower Show.

+In December 2023 Harriot won the Christmas special of The Masked Singer as Partridge (in a Pear Tree).